 [P.R.5.1.6-001] The 5G system shall support procedures for Ambient IoT control and user data transmission; to use a minimum number of transactions with the Ambient IoT device.

 Editor’s Note: terminology of ‘transactions’ is FFS

+[P.R.5.1.6-002] The 5G system shall be flexible in terms of when it expects Ambient IoT devices to initiate procedures.